Nadav Ahituv, PhD

 Publications:

-Integrative single-cell characterization of frugivory adaptations in the bat kidney and pancreas.
+Author Correction: Integrative single-cell characterization of a frugivorous and an insectivorous bat kidney and pancreas.

-Gordon WE, Baek S, Nguyen HP, Kuo YM, Bradley R, Galazyuk A, Lee I, Ingala MR, Simmons NB, Schountz T, Cooper LN, Georgakopoulos-Soares I, Hemberg M, Ahituv N
+Gordon WE, Baek S, Nguyen HP, Kuo YM, Bradley R, Fong SL, Kim N, Galazyuk A, Lee I, Ingala MR, Simmons NB, Schountz T, Cooper LN, Georgakopoulos-Soares I, Hemberg M, Ahituv N

 Neuron